MicrosoftDocs/learn/learn-pr/aspnetcore/implement-observability-cloud-native-app-with-opentelemetry/includes/4-exercise-add-observability-cloud-native-app.md

 ## Open the development environment and create the Azure resources

-1. In a new browser window, fork the [https://github.com/MicrosoftDocs/mslearn-dotnet-cloudnative](https://github.com/MicrosoftDocs/mslearn-dotnet-cloudnative) repository to your own GitHub account.
-1. To set up your development environment with a codespace, on the GitHub page for your forked repository:

-    - Select **Code**.
-    - Select the **Codespaces** tab.
-    - Select ...
-(Codespace repository configuration).
-    - Select **+ New with options**.
-    - Select the **Default project configuration** dropdown, then select **eShopLite - dotnet-observability**.
+You can choose to use a GitHub codespace that hosts the exercise, or complete the exercise locally in Visual Studio Code.

+To use a codespace create a pre-configured GitHub Codespace with this [Codespace creation link](https://codespaces.new/MicrosoftDocs/mslearn-dotnet-cloudnative?devcontainer_path=.devcontainer%2Fdotnet-observability%2Fdevcontainer.json).

+This takes several minutes while GitHub creates and configures the codespace.
+Once finished, you will see the code files for the exercise.
+The code used for the rest of this module is in the **/dotnet-observability** directory.

-1. To use Visual Studio Code:
+To use Visual Studio Code:
-    - Make sure Docker is running.
+    1. Make sure Docker is running.
 In a new Visual Studio Code window, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the command palette.
-    - Search for and select **Dev Containers: Clone Repository in Container Volume**.
+    1. Search for and select **Dev Containers: Clone Repository in Container Volume**.
-    - Select your forked repository.
+    1. Select your forked repository.
 Visual Studio Code creates your development container locally.

 ### Add a diagnostic project to the solution

 The first step to adding observability to the **:::no-loc text="eShopLite":::** app is to introduce a new diagnostic project to the solution.
 This project contains all the OpenTelemetry packages and configurations that you'll use to add observability to the app.

+1. In the Visual Studio Code command palette enter **>.NET: Open Solution**
+1. Select **dotnet-observability/eShopLite/eShopLite.snl**
 1. In the **Solution Explorer**, at the bottom of the **EXPLORER** pane, right-click the **eShopLite** solution and then select **New Project**.
 1. In the **Select a template to create a new .NET project** dialog, select **Class Library (Common, Library)**.
 1. In the **Name** field, enter **Diagnostics**.